pyweeker/geometry_collision/README.md

 TODO :

-+filter query toavoid code duplication , i was not able to work with an enum , so i worked with With<ExampleShapeA> With<ExampleShapeB> and With<ExampleShapeC>.
++filter query to avoid code duplication , i was not able to work with an enum , so i worked with With<ExampleShapeA> With<ExampleShapeB> and With<ExampleShapeC>.

 + fix Z-depth ,